Esri/di-utility-network-export-subnetwork-by-rest/Export Subnetwork only/readme.md

 ## Instructions
 1. Fork and then clone the repo.
 > [!NOTE]
-> If you do not intend to contribute to this repo, you can just download the workspace template (fmwt) file.
+> If you do not intend to contribute to this repo, you can download the workspace template (fmwt) file.<br/>
 2. Unzip to your desired destination and open the ExportSubnetworkV6.fmwt FME workspace template (fmwt) file using Data Interoperability workbench app.
 You can also double-click to open.
 > [!NOTE]
-> Since this template includes a cache, you would able to run and view the data that was used for the solution, without being connected to the configured utility  network However, the solution is meant as a guide.
-The provided workspace will not run your own enterprise utility network dataset correctly without any re-configuration.
+> Since this template includes a cache, as soon as oyu open the template, you would able to see the data on the canvass in various stages of the translation without being connected to the configured utility network.
+However, once you run the template, the workspace will attempt to reconnect to the feature service and you will lose the cache.
+> The solution is meant as a guide.
+The provided workspace will not run your own enterprise utility network dataset correctly without any re-configuration. <br/>

 3. Re-configure the workspace to your own utility network.
 > [!IMPORTANT]